 Serious health issues warrant a separate bank of sick hours that can accrue with years of service.

-This is often referred to as an extended illness bank (EIB) and use of those hours are for more serious and long-term illnesses.
+This is often referred to as an Extended Illness Bank (EIB), and those hours are used for more serious and long-term illnesses that require an employee to be away from work longer than three days.

 Example PTO/EIB Policy and Accrual

-To ensure full and regular part-time employees have adequate personal time and rest by providing paid time away from work for vacation, sick days and personal time.
+To ensure full-time and regular part-time employees have adequate personal time and rest by providing paid time away from work for vacation, sick days, and personal time.

-Paid Time Off (PTO) Paid time employee can use for sick, vacation, or personal days.
+Paid Time Off (PTO) – Paid time employees can use for vacation, personal days, or sick (three or less) days.

-Extended Illness Bank (EIB) Sick hours employee can use for extended (more than 3 days) illness.
+Extended Illness Bank (EIB) – Employees can use sick hours for extended (more than 3 days) illness.

-Full-time Staff (FT) Employee who works 40 hours per week.
+Full-time Staff (FT) – An employee who works 40 hours per week.

-Regular Part-time Staff (RPT) Employee who works a minimum of 24 hours per week.
+Regular Part-time Staff (RPT) – An employee who works a minimum of 24 hours per week.

 How Hours are Accrued